akaliutau/livability-score/README.md

 the weather information.

 Both scripts are designed around schemas and meet the requirements of loosely coupled architecture we mentioned earlier.
-Both scripts are designed to publish collected data to the PubSub topic `sensor_data`
+Both scripts are designed to publish collected data to the PubSub topic `sensor_data` in batches, which then are forwarded to appropriate BigQuery tables.

 ## Cloud Architecture in Details